-Refer to instruction manual/ booklet.
-Follow instructions for use

-Type BF device.
+i Refer to the instruction manual/ booklet.
+Follow instructions for use Type BF device.
 This device contains an internal lithium battery that may be recycled at end of life.
-This device and all other accessories should be disposed of according to local ordinances.

-This product does not contain lead.

-Caution: Federal law restricts this device to sale by or on the order of a physician

-This device has Bluetooth capabilities.
+This device ordinances. РВ This product does not contain lead.
+RXonly Caution: Federal law restricts this device to sale by or on the order of a physician This device has Bluetooth capabilities.